h4ck3rm1k3/db-docs/index.md

 (descendent).

-If you want to know how many items does the set hold, use the `db.Result.Count()` call:
+If you want to know how many items does the set hold, use the `db.Result.Count()` method:

 ```go
 c, err := res.Count()
 ```

-this call will ignore `Offset` and `Limit` settings, so the returned result is the total size of the result set.
+this method will ignore `Offset` and `Limit` settings, so the returned result is the total size of the result set.

 ### Dealing with NULL values